RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

 ## Upgrading the module for the database

-After you add and updated module to the cluster, go to the configuration of the databases that use the module.
+After you add an updated module to the cluster, go to the configuration of the databases that use the module.
 The database configuration shows that a new version of the module is available for the database.

 ![update_available-1](/images/rs/update_available.png?width=1346&height=1600)